kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 Yes.
 Since the `volumeClaimTemplates` can already differ from the actual PVCs now, disable this feature gate should not leave any inconsistent state.

-The `volumeClaimUpdatePolicy` field will not be cleared automatically.
+The `volumeClaimUpdateStrategy` field will not be cleared automatically.
 When it is set to `InPlace`, `volumeClaimTemplates` also remains in the controllerRevision.
-User can rollback each StatefulSet manually by deleting the `volumeClaimUpdatePolicy` field.
+User can rollback each StatefulSet manually by deleting the `volumeClaimUpdateStrategy` field.

 ###### What happens if we reenable the feature if it was previously rolled back?

-If the `volumeClaimUpdatePolicy` is already set to `InPlace`, user needs to update the `volumeClaimTemplates` again to trigger a rollout.
+If the `volumeClaimUpdateStrategy` is already set to `InPlace`, user needs to update the `volumeClaimTemplates` again to trigger a rollout.

 ###### Are there any tests for feature enablement/disablement?